minershive/hiveon-kb/guides/start_custom_miner.md

 Once you’re done click the **Create Flight Sheet** button.
 You can now apply the Flight Sheet you’ve created.

 ## Example: Adding and Setting-up Phoenix Miner
-Now that we showed you how to setup a custom miner, let’s put it to practice by setting-up Phoenix Miner 3.5c on [Hiveon Pool](https://www.hiveon.net/) using the ethash miner algorithm as an example.
+Now that we showed you how to setup a custom miner, let’s put it to practice by setting-up Phoenix Miner 3.5c on <a href="https://www.hiveon.net/">Hiveon Pool</a> using the ethash miner algorithm as an example.

 <img
   src="https://github.com/minershive/hiveon-kb/raw/master/images/start_custom_miner/custom_fs.gif?sanitize=true" data-canonical-src="https://github.com/minershive/hiveon-kb/raw/master/images/start_custom_miner/custom_fs.gif"